 Qualifying freshman students entering the college in the fall of 2016 will be automatically offered an Engineering Merit Scholarship in conjunction with the CU-Boulder Esteemed Scholars Program, as well as the Presidential Scholarship.
 Students admitted to the college who have received a Sewall or Presidential Scholarship offer will be offered a $10,000 four-year Engineering Merit Scholarship ($2,500 per academic year).
 Students who were admitted and received a Hale Scholarship offer will be offered a $6,000 four-year Engineering Merit Scholarship ($1,500 per academic year).
 Students who were admitted and received a Chancellors Achievement Scholarship offer and have ACT/SAT composite/total scores of 34/1490 will be offered a $6,000 four-year Engineering Merit Scholarship ($1,500 per academic year).
 Renewal criteria for the Engineering Merit Scholarship is slightly different from the campus scholarships and will be included in the scholarship offer letter.
 Scholarship offers are guaranteed to students who submit complete applications to the Office of Admissions by January 15, 2016.

-Colorado Boettcher Semi-finalists will receive an Engineering Boettcher Semi-finalist Merit Scholarship offer of $16,000 four-year award ($4,000 per academic year) from the College of Engineering and Applied Science instead of the Engineering Merit Scholarships listed above.
-For questions on these Engineering Merit Scholarships, please contact the college scholarship coordinator, Gretchen Lee, at 303-735-2440 or email@example.com.
+Colorado Boettcher Semi-finalists admitted to the college in 2016 will receive an Engineering Boettcher Semi-finalist Merit Scholarship offer of $16,000 four-year award ($4,000 per academic year) from the College of Engineering and Applied Science instead of the Engineering Merit Scholarships listed above.
+For questions on these Engineering Merit Scholarships, please contact the college scholarship coordinator, Gretchen Lee, at 303-735-2440 or firstname.lastname@example.org.

 A limited number of $1,000 scholarships are available for students transferring to the College of Engineering and Applied Science from another Colorado public institution.
 Students must meet a minimum GPA of 3.600 and have satisfactorily completed 24 credit hours at their former Colorado public institution immediately prior to their transfer to CU-Boulder.
 Students who meet the criteria will automatically be considered for these one-year scholarships.
 Students can then subsequently apply for annual scholarships through our Merit Scholarship application for sophomores, juniors, and seniors (see below).
 For more information on transfer student scholarships, please contact the college scholarship coordinator, Gretchen Lee, at 303-735-2440 or email@example.com.

-Students who were not offered a four-year New Freshman Merit Scholarship have an opportunity to earn a college annual merit scholarship after their freshman year.
-During the period between late October and March 1, freshman, sophomore, and junior students with a cumulative CU-Boulder grade point average of at least 3.000 are encouraged to apply for scholarships.
+Students who were not offered a four-year New Freshmen Merit Scholarship have an opportunity to earn a college annual merit scholarship after their freshman year.
+During the period between late October and March 1, freshman, sophomore, junior and 5th year seniorstudents with a cumulative CU-Boulder grade point average of at least 3.000 are encouraged to apply for scholarships.
 The application link will be emailed to you each year at your colorado.edu email address.

 Most scholarships are funded by alumni and friends of the college, or by companies with an interest in students in a specific major.
 These scholarships usually range in value from $500 to $1,750 per year.
 Students are selected to receive these scholarships based upon the criteria established by the donor or in the spirit of the gift to the college.
 The scholarship application does not ensure an award, and the number of awards depends upon available funding.
 Students will be notified of the college scholarship award during the month of August.
 Students must reapply for scholarship consideration each following year.